Maytag Logo

 A ribbon ran across the shield bearing the Maytag surname.
 The ribbon linked hard work and quality.
 At the bottom third of the shield, against a white background, was the letter ‘M,’ denoting the founder’s honorable name.

-Another meaning of these images lay in reflecting the corporation’s mission to conserve consumers’ energy and time.
-The company’s machines eased people’s labor and reduced home chores time.
+Another meaning of these images lies in their reflection of the corporation’s mission to conserve consumers’ energy and time.
+The company’s machines eased people’s labor and reduced the time spent on home chores.

 The logo was crowned with oak leaves, forecasting longevity and prosperity.
 The shield rested on a stand where a plaque displayed the company’s name.

 This nod to heraldry was necessary to highlight a shift in the company’s policy.
 Products from Parsons Band-Cutter & Self Feeder Company weren’t always high quality.
-Thus, upon acquiring the company, Maytag sought to restore a good name to the products and focused particularly on machine reliability.
+Thus, upon acquiring the company, Maytag sought to restore the products’ good name and focused particularly on machine reliability.

 Interestingly, the founder’s family emigrated from Germany and changed their surname to Maitag in America.
 Frederick used the German pronunciation of the name.